List of awards and nominations received by Amy Winehouse: Grammy Awards

+Guinness World Records

+The Guinness World Records is a British book published annually, which recognizes world records both of human achievements and the extremes of the natural world.
+Winehouse has broken one record.

 Ivor Novello Awards

-The Ivor Novello Awards, named after the Cardiff-born entertainer Ivor Novello, are awards for songwriting and composing.
+The Ivor Novello Awards, named after the Cardiff-born entertainer Ivor Novello, are British awards for songwriting and composing.
 The "Ivors" are presented annually in London by the British Academy of Composers and Songwriters, and were first introduced in 1955.
 Ceremonies take place each May and are sponsored by PRS for Music (previously The Performing Right Society).
 They are respected worldwide as the major platform for recognizing and rewarding Britain's songwriting and composing talents.
 The Award itself is a solid bronze sculpture of Euterpe – the muse of lyric poetry.
 Winehouse received three awards from five nominations.

 Mercury Prize

 The Mercury Prize, formerly the Mercury Music Prize and currently known as the Nationwide Mercury Prize for sponsorship reasons, is an annual music prize awarded for the best album from the United Kingdom or Ireland.
 It was established by BPI and BARD (the British Association of Record Dealers) in 1992 as an alternative to the industry-dominated BRIT Awards.
 The awards usually take place in September, but nominated albums are announced in July.
 Nominations are chosen by a selected panel of musicians, music executives, journalists and other figures in the music industry in the UK and Ireland.
 Winehouse received two nominations.